 8-6.
 Vertical level with lava rising constantly.
 And the midway point appears early in the level.

 8-Tower 2.
 This one has you riding a snake block with almost all the way.
-But there are so many obstacles in the way.
-But you have to ride the snake block, or else you will die.
+But there are so many obstacles in the way, and it can particularly get annoying when you are trying to grab all three star coins.
+Of course, you have to ride the snake block, or else you will die.

 Win Back the Crowd: Up until the release of New Super Mario Bros., 2D platforming games were mostly relegated to indie PC games.
 With console gaming, platformers in general were starting to fall out of fashion.
 2D platformers were all but dead and the number of 3D platformers considerably shrunk.
 NSMB was such an unexpected success that Nintendo decided to release a Wii sequel.
 That one was also a huge commercial success and led to 2D platformers returning to the mainstream in the console market.